When you create a view by connecting to a Git repository, the view is added to

 If your view is missing some required columns or includes columns that you do not want, refer to the following troubleshooting sections to understand why this may have happened.

-The following functionality are available for you to hide irrelevant commits from your views in DVC Studio.
+The following functionality are available for you to hide irrelevant commits from your views in Iterative Studio.

 Show hidden commitstoggle (refer the above gif).
 This will display all hidden commits, with a